 This recycled DIY from cardboard will help your child learn the shape of the number by hands-on making numbers from pipe cleaners.
-Then, through the sense of touch, the child will reinforce numeral vs quantity association by counting pom poms, thus developing sensorially tactile understanding of quantitative measure of number, which is an otherwise abstract mathematical concept.
+Then, through the sense of touch, the child will reinforce numeral vs quantity association by counting pom poms, thus developing a sensorially tactile understanding of the quantitative measure of number, which is an otherwise abstract mathematical concept.

 What you will need: